 What are your current projects?
 I’m working on discontinuities in the fossil record and explosionlike events in the history of life.
 Not just the Cambrian explosion, but all over the history of life you see new body plans and complex new structures appearing out of nowhere without the kind of gradual transitions you should find according to Darwinian predictions.

 You’re working on the “waiting time problem”?
 Darwinian evolutionists seek confirmation in the fossil record and population genetics.
 But if you combine these two fields, you find that the time necessary for certain transitions would be at least 10 times longer than the time available.
-Michael Behe used mathematical modeling to study mutations where we have empirical data: for example, mosquito resistance to malaria drugs.
-Applying that model to a vertebrate species with a smaller population size and longer generational turnover, we find the time needed to get a single coordinated mutation is much longer than the existence of the entire universe.
+Michael Behe used empirical data from drug resistance in malaria to calculate the waiting time for the necessary genetic changes.
+Translating these results to a vertebrate species with a smaller population size and longer generational turnover, we find the time needed to get a single coordinated mutation is much longer than the existence of the entire universe.

 Just not enough time?
 A mathematician is doing the modeling, I’m establishing the fossil dating and windows of time.
 Molecular biologists and biochemists are working on the genetic underpinnings.
 We want to show that across nature and through all eras of Earth history, this time problem is everywhere and is the rule, not the exception.
 This refutes Darwinism.
 If Darwinism is still upheld as the ruling paradigm, it will be in spite of the contradictory, conflicting evidence.

 This story has been updated to correct editing and transcription errors involving the type of biological taxa named after Bechly, the description of dragonfly traits in the second paragraph, the description of the cell membrane, and the description of Michael Behe’s research on malarial drug resistance.